 Respiratory care is the assessment, diagnosis, and management of patients with cardiopulmonary deficiencies or abnormalities.
 Respiratory Therapists work in hospitals, clinics, homecare agencies and other healthcare settings under the direction of a physician.
 Respiratory Therapists use sophisticated equipment in the assessment and treatment of patients with such lung disorders as asthma, emphysema, pneumonia and bronchitis.
 Students completing this program satisfy academic and clinical eligibility requirements to apply for the Advanced Practitioner Examination offered by the NBRC.
 Successful candidates earn the Registered Respiratory Therapist (RRT) credentials.
 A 2.5 GPA is required for graduation from the Respiratory Care program.
-The Consortium for Respiratory Care Education at Arkansas State University-Mountain Home holds a Letter of Review from the Committee on Accreditation for Respiratory Care (www.coarc.com).
-Committee on Accreditation for Respiratory Care, 1248 Harwood Road, Bedford, Texas 76021-4244, (817) 283-2835.
+The Consortium for Respiratory Care Education at Arkansas State University-Mountain Home is accredited by the Committee on Accreditation for Respiratory Care (www.coarc.com), 1248 Harwood Road, Bedford, Texas 76021-4244, (817) 283-2835.